Skip to main content

 38 mentions Positive Neutral Negative

 The music in the game has received mixed reviews, with many praising Akira Yamaoka's contributions and the overall aesthetic of the soundtrack, which is described as vibrant and fitting for the game's theme.
 However, some players find the music monotonous and repetitive, particularly during downtime, leading to a less enjoyable experience.
-Overall, while the soundtrack has standout moments and a unique style, its diversity and engagement may not meet everyone's expectations.
+Overall, while the soundtrack has standout moments and a fun retro/future vibe, its diversity and engagement may not meet everyone's expectations.

 • “The visual style is a gem, and the soundtrack by the great Akira Yamaoka absolutely slaps.”